 How to uncommit Parts from a Customer Order

-- You may have committed a part to Mr Jones' Customer Order but he won't be coming in for a while to collect it and you have time to order him another one
+• You may have committed a part to Mr Jones' Customer Order but he won't be coming in for a while to collect it - example: Part# San1243

-- You now have another customer standing in front of you wanting the same part straight away
+• You now have another customer (Ms Smith) standing in front of you wanting the same part (Part# San1243) straight away

 Dealership decides that they are going to uncommit the part that has been allocated to Mr Jones and instead give it to Mr Smith